roycuadra/Mini-Solar-Energy-Monitoring/README.md

 A real-time, embedded solar monitoring system built on ESP8266 with live WebSocket streaming, historical analytics, and an advanced browser-based dashboard.

 ---
+## ⚠️ Measurement Accuracy Disclaimer

+This system is designed for DIY monitoring purposes only.
+Readings may differ slightly (±1–2%) from standard digital multimeters due to component tolerances and ADC resolution.

+It is not intended for precision or laboratory-grade measurements.
+---
 ## Overview
 This project measures and visualizes solar energy parameters including:

 * Voltage (V)